-Microsoft Azure provides a v2 image registry available through the Azure Container Registry offering which currently in preview.
+Microsoft Azure provides a docker image registry known as Azure Container Registry.

 Select Azure Container Registry from the Azure marketplace and select create to create a new registry.

 Provide the unique registry name that all your repositories (packages) will be stored in.

 Make sure you select Enable under the Admin user option.
 This is what will expose the credentials that are needed by Octopus to connect to the API.

 Azure Container Registries can be configured as an external feed in Octopus by navigation to Library ➜ External Feeds and adding an new feed of type

 Once the service has been provisioned, go to the Container Registry details and load the Access Key blade.
 The login server indicates the HTTPS url that needs to be supplied into the Octopus Registry feed.
 In the case above this will be